pekuruubump/Riverside-site/README.md

 *you also may use this as a* **cheat-site template (kinda)**, *meaning: it's great for demos, mock cheat-sheets, or learning how to code yourself.*

+changes pushed to this repo are provisional not final and stable version, until I publish an official release, that means features, UI, and text may be tweaked, removed, or replaced while I test ideas.
+I advise you to wait until I post to releases for the stable, “finished” version.

 <!-- BEGIN LATEST DOWNLOAD BUTTON -->
 [Download ZIP](https://github.com/pekuruubump/ivoryhook-site/archive/refs/tags/site.zip)